rayrednet/Go-Web-Application/web-service-gin/README.md

      Starting server on http://localhost:8080
      ```

-## ⭐ Features and Application Flow
+## ⭐ Features Screenshots and Application Flow

 ### 1. Initial View
    - When you access [http://localhost:8080](http://localhost:8080), you'll see the home page displaying a list of 3 default albums loaded from the backend.